LukeMS/keltor/rst/index.rst

 **ALCC/BW**: 9.80/9.77

-The harbor of Shalamahkib transports goods to and from the coastal towns of Celyd and has done so for the past seven-hundred years.
-The Sea of Storms makes this one of the most dangerous trade routes in the Middle Lands.
+The harbor of Shalamahkib transports goods to and from the coastal towns of `Celyd`_ and has done so for the past seven-hundred years.
+The `Sea of Storms`_ makes this one of the most dangerous trade routes in the `Middle Lands`_.
 This also makes it the most profitable.
 A south bound sea route is exceptionally difficult as the storms along that coast are even more deadly then the ones to the north.
 One of the most notable things about Shalamahkib is the yearly bard competition.
 In truth, it is open to all manner of entertainers, singers, dancers, musicians, poets, jesters, and so on.
 The archduchess, Clarin Avan Nentus, has sponsored the competition for the past 28 years.
 Hence the name of the event, Clarin's Competition, and the nick name given to the winners, Clarin's Choice.
 During the month long event, entertainers perform in inns and taverns and on street corners across the city.
 Those that manage to draw significant public attention are invited to perform for the archduchess.
 The best of those preform during the final week to massive crowds in Noble's Square, just outside the archduchess' palace.
 Of those, the top five entertainers, chosen by the archduchess, each receive one-thousand pieces of gold, a bronze medallion, and bragging rights for their victory.

-.. `Lechwed`:
+.. _`Lechwed`:

 M. Lechwed
 ===========================